 As the U.S. Government’s global hunger and food security initiative, Feed the Future works hand-in-hand with partner countries to develop their agriculture sectors and break the vicious cycle of poverty and hunger.
 We are helping people feed themselves and creating important opportunities for a new generation of young people, while building a more stable world.

-Announcing the Feed the Future and Agrilinks 2023 Photo Contest
+Announcing the 2023 Feed the Future-Agrilinks Photo Contest Winners

 Read our annual update to learn more about our results through the years and read the stories of lives changed.